 A total of 44 delphinid encounters contained enough whistles to be included in the ROCCA analysis.
 Most of these encounters (n=28) were recorded on the HARP deployed off Jacksonville.
 The majority of these encounters (61 percent) were classified as Atlantic spotted dolphins or bottlenose dolphins, and small percentages of encounters were classified as pilot whales or striped dolphins (Figure 15).
 There were six encounters analyzed from the Onslow Bay 1 data and six encounters analyzed from the Onslow Bay 2 data.
-Most of the encounters were classified as pilot whales or striped dolphins at bottlenose dolphins and a small percentage were classified as pilot whales or striped dolphins.
+Most of the encounters were classified as bottlenose dolphins and a small percentage were classified as pilot whales or striped dolphins at both sites (Figure 15).
+One Onslow Bay 2 encounter was classified as spotted dolphins.
 All of the five encounters analyzed from the Cape Hatteras data were classified as bottlenose dolphins.